Aggregating Anemone (Anthopleura elegantissima)

 Individual aggregating anemone (photo credit: Lauren Rice)

-Description: The aggregating anemone is a common smaller species of anemone found in tide pools.
+Description: The aggregating anemone is a common smaller species of anemone found in tide pools (up to 9 cm across).
 They typically live in huge colonies with other aggregating anemone.
 This kind of anemone is recognizable by its pale green or olive color with pink tips on the tentacles surrounding its mouth.

 Diet: They’ll eat almost anything that passes by, including mollusks (like mussels that fall on them), barnacle molts, and small fishes.
 To catch prey, they use the stinging cells in their tentacles to paralyze their target and then pull the food into their mouth.